biplabmondal/Bike_Sharing_Demand_Prediction/README.md

     * Focused on relevant variables like temperature, season, weather conditions, and others that significantly affect bike-sharing demand.
 3. Model Building:
     * Used cnt (total rentals) as the target variable, which combines casual and registered user counts.
-    * Built a multiple linear regression model to identify the most significant predictors and their impact on demand.
+    * Built a **Multiple Linear Regression Model** to identify the most significant predictors and their impact on demand.
 4. Model Evaluation:
     * Assessed model performance using metrics like R-squared on both training and test datasets.
     * Conducted residual analysis to ensure the model's assumptions were met.